Last Updated on November 8, 2023 by Matt Musico

 Prince Fielder: 230 Home Runs

 Prince Fielder posted six seasons of 30-plus homers over his 12-year MLB career.
 Two of them went for 40-plus, landing him among the Brewers’ top five when looking at the franchise’s single-season home run leaders.
-His 2007 campaign stands above the rest, as he hit the century mark on the button.
+His 2007 campaign stands above the rest, as he hit the half-century mark on the button.
 Surprisingly enough, he’s also an inside-the-park home run aficionado.

 When using OPS as the barometer, Fielder’s third-best season with Milwaukee was his last one before hitting free agency.
-In 2011, he won a Silver Slugger while posting a .981 OPS with 38 homers and 120 RBI.
+In 2011, he won a Silver Slugger Award while posting a .981 OPS with 38 homers and 120 RBI.
 His .415 on-base percentage was the third straight year he eclipsed .400 (he did it again in 2012).

 Fielder’s two best months in this campaign were June and September.
-His .337/.491/.747 line with 10 homers and 27 RBI in June were the best of any month.
+His .337/.491/.747 line with 10 homers and 27 RBI in June was the best of any month.
 He then finished strong with a similar line (.330/.459/.705) and power numbers (nine homers, 18 RBI) in September.
 He ended up placing third in MVP voting behind his teammate, Braun, and Matt Kemp.

 Geoff Jenkins: 212 Home Runs